-TrustWorks acknowledges that, in some of our projects in the natural-resource industry, tax revenue from natural resource wealth provides governments in fragile contexts with the resources to be able to provide and improve basic service delivery.
-However, development objectives are often not achieved due to the failure to generate transparent and accountable processes, which in turn contributes to distrust for companies, greater income disparities, conflicts and ultimately constrain bottom line growth.
+TrustWorks acknowledges development objectives are often not achieved due to the failure to generate transparent and accountable governance processes, which in turn contributes to distrust for companies, greater income disparities, conflicts and ultimately constrain bottom line growth.
 TrustWorks seeks to work with companies to communicate effectively and transparently, thereby avoiding the negative impacts of corrupt practices.